 What do we do?

 This one is generally quite easy as Skoolkit does a good job of displaying all hard-coded text strings.
-For sure there’ll be many false-positives, but you can figure these out pretty quickly and annotate the control file appropriately.
+For sure there’ll be false-positives, but you can figure these out pretty quickly and annotate the control file appropriately.

 Many games however don’t use hard-coded strings, they have their own custom font or text graphics.
 To find these you’ll need to extract sprites from bytes.